 Part of what I like about using pinhole cameras is the homemade and recycled aspect.

-WL: If you are making cameras for specific series of work, how many cameras have you ended up with?
-[SinglePic not found]Do you re-use them or cannibalize them for new projects or save them and show them with the work?
+WL: If you are making cameras for specific series of work, how many cameras have you ended up with? no images were found

 MO: There are a couple of cameras that I reuse quite often, others get thrown away or dismantled and I guess I have saved about maybe 15 just in case.